BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-As developers look to build more AI-infused apps, many will turn to speech-to-text services from public cloud...
+As developers look to build more AI-infused apps, many will turn to cloud-based speech-to-text services.

-These speech-to-text services -- which are part of the AI portfolios public cloud providers continue to build out -- are still in their early days.
-But they continue to evolve with new capabilities, such as enhanced and automated punctuation, and will likely continue to improve as providers develop more accurate speech processing models.
+These speech-to-text services -- which are part of the artificial intelligence portfolios that public cloud providers continue to build out or offered by third-parties -- are still in their early days.
+However, they continue to evolve with capabilities, such as enhanced and automated punctuation, and will likely continue to improve as providers develop more accurate speech processing models.

 Azure Speech to Text

 One of the strengths of Microsoft Azure Speech to Text is its support for custom speech and acoustic models, which enables developers to customize speech recognition software for a particular environment.
 A custom language model, for example, could improve transcription accuracy for a regional dialect, while a custom acoustic model could improve accuracy for a headset used in a call center.
 However, Microsoft charges an additional fee for the use of these custom models.

 Developers can also code applications to deliver recognition results in real time; this could enable an application to give users feedback to speak more clearly or to pause when their words are not being properly recognized.